Kitware/ParaView/.gitlab/issue_templates/new-release.md

   - Help -> Getting Started with ParaView menu opens PDF document
   - Help -> Reader, Filter, and Writer lists information about selected sources properly
   - Help -> try every other item in the menu.
 Note that the Release Notes link will bring you to a missing page until the release notes are published, which may not be until the very end of the release cycle.
 Check that the URL is the expected one, though.
-  - Run remote server with 8 ranks.
+  - Navigate to install directory and run remote server with 8 ranks.
 Connect the client to it and check that each visualization in Help -> Example Visualizations load and match thumbnails in dialog:

 ```
-> mpirun -n 8 pvserver --mpi --hostname=localhost -p 11111 &
+bin/mpiexec -n 8 bin/pvserver --mpi --hostname=localhost -p 11111 &
+sleep 5
-> paraview --server localhost:11111
+bin/paraview --server localhost:11111
 ```

   - Help -> About shows reasonable and accurate information